VPDC

 At least one dose of polio vaccine is recommended on or after age 4 years regardless of the number of previous doses.

-Combination Vaccines w/IPV* Number of Doses Age Recommended Age Dose/Route
+IPV-Containing Combination Vaccines and Brands* Number of Doses Recommended Age for All Doses Dose & Route

 Intramuscular (IM)